-Virtually any substance can trigger an allergic reaction, though there are some that are more common sources of allergic reaction than others.
+Virtually any substance can trigger an allergic reaction, though there are some that are more common sources of allergic reactions than others.

 The following are the three most common types of allergies that dogs can suffer from.

 Atopic dermatitis is genetic.
-An affected dog inherits a tendency to develop skin problems from pollen, grasses and trees, dust mites, or mold spores.
+An affected dog inherits a tendency to develop skin problems, generally from pollen, grasses and trees, dust mites, or mold spores.

 It usually begins with a seasonal reaction to pollen when the dog is young and progresses until the dog is allergic to many different substances year-round.
 Skin irritation tends to appear around the eyes, mouth, armpits, stomach, and anal area.
 Ear infections are also common.

 Your vet can run a skin or blood test to see what’s causing the problem, although these aren’t always totally accurate, and medication can interfere with the results.
 Your dog shouldn’t have prednisone for a month before the test, or antihistamines for ten days before.